andreadotti/geant4-val-azure/README.md

 Batch-shipyard configuration files and additional informaiton
 -------------------------------------------------------------

+### Note on accounts being used
+In the various json configuration files storage and batch accounts are referenced via aliases.
+The Azure identifier (name) of the accounts should be changed in the `credentials.json` file and **not** in the other files (e.g. `config.json`).

 ### Credentials
 Copy the `credentials-template.json` file and add the passwords from azure accunts and docker registries.